Business and Personal Finance: Simple Cash Sales

 When you get to the end of your journal page, foot all the columns; then make sure your combined debit columns total equals your combined credit column totals to ensure that your journal remains in balance.
 Once you know your journal page is in balance, you can post the column totals to the appropriate general ledger accounts.
 If your journal includes a miscellaneous column, though, you have to post the individual line items to the various accounts in use.

-READ: Business and Personal Finance: All about Depreciation
+READ: Business and Personal Finance: Develop a Sales Journal

 To keep your bookkeeping life as simple as possible, make sure your deposit slips match your journal entries exactly.
 If you record $862 in cash sales on Monday, deposit $862 on Tuesday.
 That way you have an easily traced trail from your sales to your bank deposits, which can come in handy should any questions arise.
 When you have other items to deposit, such as customer payments on account or vendor rebates, you can use separate deposit slips or simply indicate the alternate source on your cash sales deposit slip.